kteh123/Weasel/README.md

 # Generate the Executable

+There is a Github Action Workflow in place that automatically builds the Weasel executable for Windows, MacOS and Linux and uploads the output files to a Weekly Release every Friday at midday.

-If you wish to get one file that executes the whole software, you can compile the Python project into an executable of the operative system you're using by using the `pyinstaller` package.
+If you wish to create your own bundle, you can compile the Python project into an executable of the operative system you're using by using the `pyinstaller` package.

 First, you have to navigate to your Weasel folder